PSModule/Invoke-Pester/README.md

 1. **Default Config**
    Packaged with the action (in `Pester.Configuration.ps1` if provided).
 Sets base paths, coverage toggles, artifact names, etc.

-2. **Repo-Level Config**
+2. **Test Suite Config**
-   If your repository contains a Pester config file (e.g., `MyTests.Configuration.psd1` or `Pester.Configuration.ps1`), the action loads and merges those settings on top of the defaults.
+   If your test suite contains a Pester config file (e.g., `MyTests.Configuration.psd1` or `Pester.Configuration.ps1`), the action loads and merges those settings on top of the defaults.

 3. **Direct Inputs**
-   Finally, any inputs specified under the `with:` clause in your GitHub Action workflow override both the default and repo-level config.
+   Finally, any inputs specified under the `with:` clause in your GitHub Action workflow override both the default and test suite config.
-   > *Example:* If you specify `CodeCoverage_Enabled: true` here, it will enable coverage even if the repo config says otherwise.
+   > *Example:* If you specify `CodeCoverage_Enabled: true` here, it will enable coverage even if the test suite config says otherwise.

 This **“last-write-wins”** strategy means you can set global defaults while retaining the flexibility to override them at the action level.